Skip to main content

 Level 2: Competent DynamoDB User

-• Designs effective table schemas
+• Designs effective table schemas with access patterns in mind

-• Writes efficient queries and scans
+• Writes efficient queries and understands why Scan is expensive

-• Understands Global Secondary Indexes (GSI)
+• Implements Global Secondary Indexes (GSI) for alternative access patterns

-• Handles DynamoDB Streams and triggers
+• Uses DynamoDB Streams and Lambda triggers

 This is the minimum for backend developers using DynamoDB in production.